 The profile below is part of a campaign paid for by Pacific Booker.
 This profile provides detailed information, helping investors make better investment decisions.
 Pacific Booker’s support of Copper Investing News ensures we can continue to bring you unbiased, independent news and information.

 Pacific Booker Minerals Inc. (TSXV:BKM,AMEX:PBM) is a natural resource exploration company focused on base and precious metals.
 Pacific Booker’s wholly-owned advanced-stage Morrison Copper/Gold Project is located in the Babine Copper/Gold District of central British Columbia and is classified as a major project in the province.
-Pacific Booker has completed a NI-43-101 compliant Feasibility Study showing positive project economics and anticipates production will commence in 2015.
+Pacific Booker has completed a NI-43-101 compliant Feasibility Study showing positive project economics.

 - Located in prolific Copper/Gold Belt near two past producing mines and classified as a major project by the province of British Columbia.